-SE 3020: iOS Application Development
+SE 3010: Android Application Development

-Fall 2023 Syllabus
+Spring 2024 Syllabus

 Course Description

-For students interested in writing applications for modern mobile devices using Apple's iOS operating system.
+For students pursuing degrees in Computer Science, or other students interested in writing applications for modern smartphones and tablets running the Android operating system.

 Prerequisites

-CS 2420 (Grade C or higher) AND CS 3005 (Grade C or higher).
+CS 2420 (grade C or higher) and CS 3005 (grade C or higher)

 Course fees

 Course fee: \$20, used to assist in maintaining computing infrastructure.

 Disability/Accessibility Resources

 Utah Tech welcomes all students and strives to make the learning experience accessible.
 If you are a student with a medical, psychological, or learning disability that may require accommodations for this course, you are encouraged to contact the Disability Resource Center (DRC) as soon as possible.
 You may request reasonable accommodations at any time during the semester; however, they are not retroactive.
 The DRC is located next door to the Testing Center in the North Plaza Building.
 435.652.7516, drc@utahtech.edu, drcenter.utahtech.edu.

 Title IX Statement

 Utah Tech University affirms its commitment to the promotion of fairness and equity in all aspects of the educational institution.
 Harassment and discrimination-including sex/gender discrimination, gender identity, gender expression, sexual harassment, sexual misconduct, gender-based violence, dating violence, domestic violence, stalking, pregnancy or parental, family or marital status and/or retaliation-not only disrupts our commitment to maintaining an environment in which every member of the University community is treated with respect and dignity, but may also violate University policy and federal, state, and/or local law.

 Should you or someone you know experience behavior that is coercive, discriminatory, harassing, and or sexually violent in nature, or if you or someone you know has questions about their rights and options regarding such behavior, you are encouraged to contact: Hazel Sainsbury, Dir. of Equity Compliance, Title IX Coordinator: 435.652.7747 (ext.
 7747), Hazel.Sainsbury@utahtech.edu, TitleIX@utahtech.edu.

 Incidents may also be reported directly to law enforcement, either separately or in conjunction with any report made to the University's Title IX Coordinator, and the University will aid in making contact if requested.
 Utah Tech University Police: 435.275.4300 or by calling 9-1-1.

 Maintaining a safe and inclusive University community is a shared responsibility.
 For more information on how Title IX protections can benefit you and help us keep a productive campus environment, visit titleix.utahtech.edu to learn more.

 Sections

 One section: